 Quantitative Evaluation and Process Termination

 After each iteration of proofreading, the proofread abstract served as the input for quantitative evaluation.
-The language model assigns numerical scores between 0 and 10 to each evaluation criterion outlined in .
+The language model assigns numerical scores between 0 and 10 to each evaluation criterion outlined in Figure 3.
 These scores provide an objective measure of the abstract's quality.
-Each criterion is weighed according to its importance, as detailed in , to calculate a weighed average score for the abstract.
+Each criterion is weighted according to its importance, as detailed in Table 1, to calculate a weighted average score for the abstract.
 This quantitative assessment allows us to objectively measure improvements based on the relative significance of each criterion.

 The iterative refinement process continues until one of the termination conditions is met.
-The inputs for this combined substage includes the number of iterations completed and the improvement in the average weighed score between consecutive iterations.
-The process is halted if either the maximum of ten iterations is reached or if the improvement in the average weighed score is more than 0.5.
-Upon meeting the termination conditions, the abstract version with the highest weighed score is selected as the best proofread version.
+The inputs for this combined substage include the number of iterations completed and the improvement in the average weighted score between consecutive iterations.
+The process is halted if either the maximum of ten iterations is reached or if the improvement in the average weighted score exceeds 0.5.
+Upon meeting the termination conditions, the abstract version with the highest weighted score is selected as the best proofread version.

 Finally, the best proofread abstract, along with its final score and the history of scores from each iteration, is compiled and stored for further analysis and comparison.
 This comprehensive dataset includes the final proofread abstracts, their scores, and the progression of scores across iterations, enabling detailed evaluation of the method's effectiveness.